yunjuim/BHMnet/README.md

 2) simdata.jld2: the pre-saved data file containing simulated data called "mydat".

 ## Examples
-Below are examples of how to run the model with and without the network information (MRF prior).
+Below are examples of how to run the model with and without the network information.

 ```julia
 using StatsBase, LinearAlgebra, Distributions, Random, CSV, DataFrames, JLD2, RCall